Norsey Road, Billericay

 SECOND FLOOR LANDING

-A skylight window brings good natural light into this stairwell and landing area, where cupboards open to reveal deep storage space, and doors lead to the additional bedroom and shower room.
+A skylight window brings good natural light over this stairwell and landing area, where cupboards open to reveal deep storage space, and doors lead to the additional bedroom and shower room.

 BEDROOM FIVE 5.14m x 4.68m (16'10 x 15'4)